veranika-karpava/veranika-karpava-bandsite/README.md

 # BandSite
-BandSite is a react web application for musical band.
+BandSite is a JS web application for musical band.
 It was built during the BrainStation Web Development program.

 # Project Tech Stack
 * HTML
 * Sass
+* JavaScript
-* ReactJS
+* Axios

 # Running the Project
 1. Clone or download this repository